sunflowerdeath/gnoll/README.md

 - Extracts webpack runtime into separate entry chunk `runtime`, because it can change on rebuild.
 - Generates `manifest.json` file that maps original filenames to hashed ones.

-Also, it is common practice to separate some vendor module to separate bundle.
+Also, it is common practice to separate some vendor modules to separate bundle.
 You can do it by extending webpack config file in your project like this:

 ```js